This section of the ISO27k FAQ concerns internal auditing of an ISMS and formal certification against ISO/IEC 27001:

 FAQ: “How does the certification process work?”

-A: The ISO/IEC 27001 certification process is essentially the same as that for ISO 9000 and other management systems.
-It is an external audit of the organization’s ISMS (Information Security Management System) in three main phases:
+A: The ISO/IEC 27001 certification process is essentially the same as that for ISO 9001 and other management systems.
+It is an external audit of the organisation’s ISMS (Information Security Management System) in three main phases:

 - Pre-audit - having engaged an accredited certification body, they will request copies of your ISMS documentation, your policy manual etc. and may request a short on-site visit to introduce themselves and identify contacts for the next phase.
 When you are ready, they will schedule the certification audit itself by mutual agreement.